nordseele/nordhat_install/README.md

 # nordhat_install

-2020 update : Do not use the old install instructions and DO NOT update Norns from the main menu anymore.
+2020 update : Do not use the old install instructions or the files from the "install folder" and DO NOT update Norns from the main menu anymore.

 https://github.com/okyeron/fates/blob/master/install/norns/Norns_disk_image_install.md